Let's Get Started

 Three level of Microsoft Word training is available at Academy of Learning, both as individual courses and as components of many of our Certificate and Diploma Programs!
 Our Administrative Assistant Program is just one!

-Find out what your personality is like and discover your traits, worries & concerns about taking the next step to study at school towards a new and rewarding career.
 This quick and easy assessment will provide you with some insight into what to focus on and what you might need to watch out for to best prepare you for your new career and school goals!
-Take Assessment!

 Accreditations